 One great tactic for finding and landing the perfect role for you is working with a recruiter.
 Recruiters can help match you with a great organization that fits with your goals, skill set, and cultural fit.
 However, you can’t expect your recruiter to do all the work.
 Working with a recruiter is a collaborative effort.
-Here are four strategies to help you help your recruiter so you can land that role quickly and seamlessly.
+Here are four things you must do if you are going to work effectively with your recruiter.

-There are many ways to leverage your relationship with your recruiter, and of course it can vary depending on the industry and the individual recruiter.
-However, these four strategies work across the board.
+A good recruiter can be your biggest ally in the job hunt and there are many ways to leverage your relationship with your recruiter.
+Though things can vary depending on the industry and the individual recruiter, the four strategies I have shared work across the board.